oguzhanakca/pp1-restaurant/README.md

 As the site owner,

 14. I want the users to find information to contact us.
-15. I want users to find enough information about our business before they contact us.
+15. I want users to find enough information if today reservation is available or not, before they contact us.
-16. I want users to get to know the restaurant.
-17. I want users to see our menu.
+16. I want users to see our menu.
-18. I want users to see photos of events that we made in our restaurant.
+17. I want users to see photos of events that we made in our restaurant.

 ## Design